The

 September 2022.
 The second phase of excavation is in progress.
 The first phase

-at the 25 acres of the mound at Vaipparu Bank unearthed gold ornaments,
+of the 25 acres of the mound at Vaipparu Bank unearthed gold ornaments,

-terracotta items, dolls, bangles made of conches, ivory ornaments, glass beads, and pendants among others.
+terracotta items, dolls, bangles made of conches, ivory ornaments, glass beads, and pendants, among others.
 Altogether 3,254 antiquities were unearthed in the

 first phase.